-AND DUE DATES 1.
-Provision of screening and referral to treatment services by qualified personnel as described in the BHRD Provider Manual as part of the SBIRT model utilizing AUDIT-C Plus 2 with client level data collected and according to the MIDD Performance, Measurement, and Evaluation (PME) Plan Quarterly CORE submissions due no later than : Q1 (Jan-Mar) by 04 15 2025 Q2 (Apr-Jun) by 07 15 2025 Q3 (Jul-Sept) by 10 15 2025 Q4 (Oct-Dec) by 01 15 2025 Coordination with ED Social Workers and other professionals as needed to further efforts toward universal screening in the ED, such as offering training on effective SBIRT service delivery and clinical consultation.
-Annual Overall ED Admissions Demographic Report due no later than Jan 30, 2026, via email 3.
-Continue to expand delivery of culturally appropriate and trauma informed SBIRT services (e.g., staff training, in-services, connections with community organizations, adapting practices, language accessibility) Monthly Narrative Report described in #5 4.
-Participate in the SBIRT-ED Learning Collaborative in an effort to (a) support continuous quality improvement in SBIRT-ED delivery; (b) integrate new advances in the field of SBIRT into local practice, and (c) enhance the clinical skills of SBIRT providers in King County emergency departments.
-Quarterly as scheduled 5.
-Monthly Narrative Report For January through November, the Monthly Narrative Report is due no later than the 15th following the end of the service month.
-The December service month report is due on January 9, 2026.
+- Provision of screening and referral to treatment services by qualified personnel as described in the BHRD Provider Manual as part of the SBIRT model utilizing AUDIT-C Plus 2 with client level data collected and according to the MIDD Performance, Measurement, and Evaluation (PME) Plan - Quarterly CORE submissions due no later than:

+Q1 (Jan-Mar) by 04 15 2024

+Q2 (Apr-Jun) by 07 15 2024

+Q3 (Jul-Sept) by 10 15 2024

+Q4 (Oct-Dec) by 01 15 2025

+Coordination with ED Social Workers and other professionals as needed to further efforts toward universal screening in the ED, such as offering training on effective SBIRT service delivery and clinical consultation.
+Annual Overall ED Admissions Demographic Report due no later than Jan 31, 2025, via email

+3. Continue to expand delivery of culturally appropriate and trauma informed SBIRT services (e.g., staff training, in-services, connections with community organizations, adapting practices, language accessibility)

+Monthly Narrative Report described in #5

+4. Participate in the SBIRT-ED Learning Collaborative in an effort to (a) support continuous quality improvement in SBIRT-ED delivery; (b) integrate new advances in the field of SBIRT into local practice, and (c) enhance the clinical skills of SBIRT providers in King County emergency departments.
+Quarterly as scheduled

+5. Monthly Narrative Report

+For January through

+November, the Monthly

+Narrative Report is due no

+later than the 15th following

+the end of the service month.

+The December service month report is due on January 10, 2025.

-SBIRT-EDS Eligibility Criteria
+SBIRT-EDS Eligibility C riteria

 Medicaid Status N/A

 Age Range As clinically appropriate

 Authorization Needed No

-Additional Criteria Individuals who present at the emergency department for medical attention.
+Additional Criteria Individuals who present at the emergency department for medical attention

-SBIRT-EDS Reporting Requirements
+SBIRT-EDS Reporting F Requirements

 Monthly Reports For FTE-based payment model:

 SBIRT-EDS FTE Report

 For the deliverables-based payment model:

 SBIRT-EDS Monthly Narrative Report

 Annual/Other Reports For both payment models:

 Provide specific information about the initiative for the MIDD Annual Report as requested by the County.

 Annual Overall ED Admissions Demographic Report

-10.31 School-Based SBIRT
+10.34 School-Based SBIRT

-School-Based Screening and Brief Intervention and Referral To Services (SB-SBIRT) seeks to promote better mental health and prevent substance use among middle and high school students (age 10-24).
-Schools and their community partners collaborate to offer SB-SBIRT programming during the school day, which assures that the necessary additional supportive adults and services are available to students within the space that they spend much of their time.
-This screening not only provides a snapshot of students' immediate needs, but also allows the program to focus on prevention through a semi-structured brief intervention model that facilitates access to relevant services and supports which may include treatment and caregiver connections.
+School-Based Screening and Brief Intervention and Referral To Services (SB-SBIRT) seeks to promote mental health and prevent substance use among middle and high school students (age 10-24).
+Schools and their community partners collaborate to offer SB-SBIRT during the school day, which also assures that additional supportive adults are available to students within their schools and community.
+This screening provides a snapshot of students' immediate needs, allowing the program to focus on prevention through a semi-structured brief intervention model to facilitate access to relevant services and supports which may include treatment.

-The Provider supports and collaborates with their identified middle and high schools to conduct screening for identified students using the Check Yourself screening tool, then conducts brief interventions with students through reinforcing existing strengths and helping to identify areas for supports, and finally provides students with referrals and follow-up as needed.
-School staff also engage parents/caregivers to participate in individual/family brief interventions or parent group sessions.
-Program staff attend and participate in a quarterly learning collaborative that spans the participating King County districts, as well as have the opportunity to take further subject area training.
+The Provider supports and collaborates with their identified middle and high schools to conduct screening for identified students using the Check Yourself screening tool, conducting brief interventions with students through reinforcing existing strengths, and provide students with referrals and follow-up as needed.
+They also engage parents/caregivers to participate in individual/family brief interventions or parent group sessions.
+Program staff attend and participate in a quarterly learning collaborative with-in but not limited to their group.